watkajtys/squidbot/docs/Module_0_The_Build.md

-# Module 0: The Build & Setup
+# Module 0: The Build & Legal Compliance
 **"Hardware is the body.
 Linux is the soul."**

 Before we write code, we must build the machine.
 This module covers the physical assembly of the Squid drone and the configuration of its operating system.